George Lamb: Television

 On 19 February 2010, he presented EastEnders Live: The Aftermath alongside Kirsten O'Brien, interviewing the cast and production team after the first live episode of EastEnders.

-He took part in a reality TV show on ITV2 called The Parent Trip with his father, actor Larry Lamb.
+He took part in a reality TV show on ITV2 called The Parent Trip with his father, actor Larry Lamb, in which they visited the Himba people in Namibia.
 On 31 March 2011, he appeared in an episode of Celebrity Juice with his dad.
+In 2017, the pair presented Channel 5's Britain by Bike with Larry & George Lamb.